 So, let’s say you are a financial advisor who targets parents that want to set up a 529 college savings plan.
 A tutorial on a 529 wouldn’t get a lot of traction.
 A tutorial on how to decorate or furnish a dorm room, however, would.
 And the eyeballs that land on your video will then be exposed to you and your business.

 10 tools to help you find great content for Pinterest

 Most people who are professional web surfers are not short on coming across stunning and useful images.
 However, even the best of us need a little help to find inspiration when it comes to pinning.
 Here are ten tools I recommend.

-- StumbleUpon – Choose a topic you are interested in and then click “Stumble” and this discovery-engine will deliver surprising results to your screen.
+- StumbleUpon – Choose a topic you are interested in and then click “Stumble.”
+This discovery engine will deliver surprising results to your screen.
 When you see an image you like, pin it.

 - Facebook – Follow people who share extraordinary photos on Facebook.
 When you find a pic you like, search the web for the original source to pin.
 Pinterest won’t let you pin from Facebook directly.

 - Twitter – People share content on Twitter all the time, especially Twitter power users.
-When someone shares a pick, click through and pin it.
+When someone shares a pic, click through and pin it.

-- Delicious – You may have forgotten about delicious.com, and not even used it forever, but it’s still a great place where people save content.
-You can skim your connections’ list of stuff that they are sharing, crawl through a stack or simply search under specific topics to find great images to pin.
+- Delicious – You may have forgotten about delicious.com and not even used it forever, but it’s still a great place, where people save content.
+You can skim your connections’ list of stuff they are sharing, crawl through a stack or simply search under specific topics to find great images to pin.